HP212 Knowing Women: Gender, Education, and Power in Hispanic Writing

 Section 2.
 Women, Gender, and the Hispanic Enlightenment

-Week 8.
+Week 9.
 What is a critical edition of a text?
-Analysis of El sí de las niñas' editions.
+Analysis and comparison of El sí de las niñas' editions.

-Week 9.
-María Rosa Gálvez's Zinda: Gender and Race
+Week 10.
+María Rosa Gálvez's Zinda: Gender and Race.

 Students' comments and feedback